siobyrne/young-dressage-horse-program-analysis/README.md

 #### Highest Level of Competition Achieved
 Figure 1 below shows the breakdown of the highest level achieved in competition by the horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old divisions from 2002-2020 (*n*=555).
 26.5% (147/555) competed to Grand Prix, 17.8% (99/555) Prix St. Georges, 16% (89/555) I-1, 8.8% (49/555) I-2, 7.9% (44/555) Third Level, 6.8% (38/555) Fourth Level, 4.5% (25/555) FEI 5 Year Old, 3.4% (19/555) Second Level, 3.4% (19/555) USEF 4 Year Old, 2.2% (12/555) First Level, 1.4% (8/555) FEI 6 Year Old, 0.4% (2/555) FEI Junior, 0.4% (2/555) FEI 7 Year Old, 0.2% (1/555) I-A, 0.2% (1/555) I-B.

+Figure 1
+*Breakdown of Highest Level of Competition Achieved*
 ![Highest Level Competed Breakdown](images/highest-level-breakdown.png)

-*Figure 1: Breakdown of the highest level of competition achieved*

 #### FEI Level Competitive Outcomes
 Do horses that compete in the 4, 5, and 6 Year Old divisions make it to the FEI (Fédération Equestre Internationale) levels?